CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 | v | The vertical coordinate of the vertex in the tile.
 When the v value is 0, the vertex is on the southern edge of the tile.
 When the value is 32767, the vertex is on the northern edge of the tile.
 For other values, the vertex's latitude is a linear interpolation between the latitudes of the southern and northern edges of the tile. |
 | height | The height of the vertex of the tile.
 When the height value is 0, the vertex's height is equal to `MINIMUM_HEIGHT` from the feature table.
 When the value is 32767, the vertex's height is equal to `MAXIMUM_HEIGHT` from the feature table.
 For other values, the vertex's height is a linear interpolation of the minimum and maximum heights. |

 The values are then delta and ZigZag encoded.
 The delta encoding ensures the values are small integers.
-The ZigZag encoding ensure the values are positive integers.
+The ZigZag encoding ensures the values are positive integers.
 Example encoding code is listed below:
 ```javascript
 function zigZag(value) {
     return ((value << 1) ^ (value >> 15)) & 0xFFFF;